Hierarchical Control for Head-to-Head Autonomous Racing: Hierarchical Control Design

 The rewards capture our low-level formulation objective \eqref{eq:ll_obj} to pass as many checkpoints as possible while minimizing the waypoint error calculated by \eqref{eq:ll_wp_err}, i.e., closely hitting the lane and velocity targets.
 The penalties capture the on-track, Equation \eqref{eq:ll_pos_dist}, and collision avoidance, Equation \eqref{eq:ll_coll_avoid}, constraints.
 However, the penalties also reintroduce the safety and fairness rules, Equations \eqref{eq:gen_coll_avoid}-\eqref{eq:gen_lane_lim}, from the general game formulation that were simplified away from the low-level formulation.
 Because we assume, as discussed at the end of Section \ref{sec:ll_form}, the rules are generally followed by satisfying the objective of reaching the high-level planner's waypoints, their penalties have weights set much lower than other components of the reward structure.
 However, we still choose to incorporate the penalties for breaking the original form of the rules to robustify against the possibility that the ego player might be forced to deviate far away from the high-level plan.

-Lastly, the agents' observations include perfect state information of all players and local observations consisting of 9 LIDAR rays spaced over a 180\textdegree{} field of view centered in the direction that the player is facing.
+Lastly, the agents' observations include perfect state information of all players, their own target waypoints, and local observations consisting of 9 LIDAR rays spaced over a 180\textdegree{} field of view centered in the direction that the player is facing, which are used to determine the distance to the walls/limits of the track.
+Note that the observations do not include the opponent's estimated target waypoints, which are also computed during the MCTS calculation by the high-level tactical planner.
+As a result, the controller's anticipation of the opponent's behavior is fully dependent on the types of maneuvers it might have learned during training using knowledge of the opponent's relative position.